fervillz/Serranova2/README.txt

 Description
 ===============
-Serranova is a nice modern looking WordPress theme which is suitable for business sites, personal blogs and you can also use it with the Free WooCommerce plugin to create your own eCommerce site.
-It is super simple to setup with some nice options controlled using the Live Customizer.
+Serranova is a beautiful, clean and light WordPress theme, perfect for apps, landing pages and business sites.

 Visit http://themefurnace.com to upgrade for $49 for 17 more themes, support and more theme features.